loreloc/mkpoly/README.md

 ## usage

-In order to use **makepoly** , the target executable must contain a **DECRYPTOR_SECTION** (see _makepoly.inc_ and _example.asm_) that is a piece of code that contains the function used by the program to decrypt itself.
+In order to use **makepoly** , the target executable must contain a _DECRYPTOR_SECTION_ (see _makepoly.inc_ and _example.asm_) that is a piece of code that contains the function used by the program to decrypt itself.
 Also, the section to encrypt must be aligned to 16 bytes and its size must be a multiple of 16.
-The macro _DECRYPTOR_SECTION_ defines two local labels: _.makepoly_loop_ and _.makepoly_func_ that are, respectively, the begin of the decryptor loop and the decryption function.
+The macro _DECRYPTOR_SECTION_ defines two local labels: _.makepoly_loop_ and _.makepoly_func_ that are, respectively, the begin of the decryptor loop and the begin of the decryption function.

 **makepoly** takes 4 input parameters:
 - The filename of the executable to make polymorphic
 - The offset in the executable file of the section to encrypt
-- The size of the section to encrypt (must be a multiple of 16)
+- The size of the section to encrypt
 - The offset in the executable file in which to place the decrypt function

+Note: All the integer parameters must be passed in the hexadecimal format.

+When executed, **makepoly** randomly generates the encryption and the decryption functions.
+The encryption function is used to encrypt the section specified by the user.
+The decryption function is placed in the _DECRYPTOR_SECTION_ at the offset specified by the user.
+So, when the output executable is executed, it will decrypt parts of itself executing the _DECRYPTOR_SECTION_.

 ## example